katiejohnsonsf/Fear_and_Opportunity/README.md

 # Data Cleaning

-Initially, I had been intersted in focusing on exploring my topics for India.
+Initially, I had been interested in focusing on exploring my topics for India.
 However, there was too much data missing for my topics of interest, so I switched to a global focus instead.

 After indexing out my columns of interest, I cleaned by data by removing rows containing NaN values using the <code>Pandas</code> method <code>df.dropna()</code>.